Which Baby Sleeping Bag is best for my baby?

 TOG ratings can confuse many parents.
 TOG ratings were invented in the 1940s along with man-made fabrics and fibres as a measure of thermal resistance.
 Synthetics will provide a specific thermal value.
 However, wool fibres are far too clever for one single warmth rating when it comes to insulation.
 Wool evolved to keep sheep cool when it’s hot and warm when it’s not!
 Sheep don’t just get hotter and hotter as their wool grows thicker and thicker.
 Wool fibres are naturally adapted to keeping us at a steady temperature – a perfect natural alternative to for your baby’s bedding!

 We have TOG rated our 1.5 and 2.5TOG Platinum Joey Swag baby sleeping bags but the TOG value will vary depending on temperature.
-The warmer your baby gets the more the 1.5TOG or 2.5TOG Platinum Joey Swag baby sleeping bag will insulate and the colder your little one gets the more it will insulate – it’s the ideal way to keep a steady temperature assuring a peaceful night’s rest for your little one!
+The warmer your baby gets the more the 1.5TOG or 2.5TOG Platinum Joey Swag baby sleeping bag will help them cool and the colder your little one gets the more it will insulate and keep the heat in – it’s the ideal way to keep a steady temperature assuring a peaceful night’s rest for your little one!

 We offer 3 types of TOG ratings for seasonal changes and variable room temperatures.